clap-rs/clap/README.md

         2 => println!("Debug mode is on"),
         3 | _ => println!("Don't be crazy"),
     }

+    // You can information about subcommands by requesting their matches by name
-    if let Some(matches) = matches.subcommand_matches("test") {
+    // (as below), requesting just the name used, or both at the same time if let Some(matches) = matches.subcommand_matches("test") {
         if matches.is_present("verbose") {
             println!("Printing verbosely...");